-I think shaker eggs are a great exploratory learning tool to have in any preschool or home – and visually interesting shaker eggs are even better!
-We’ve made fancy shaker eggs before, and they have been so popular that I couldn’t resist this new variation after finding clear plastic Easter eggs for sale – along with beautiful colored sand.
+I think egg shakers are a great exploratory learning tool to have in any preschool or home – and visually interesting shaker eggs are even better!

-We made three different kinds – eggs filled only with colored sand:
+We made three different kinds – egg shakers filled only with colored sand:

-And eggs filled with both colored sand and poly pellets:
+And egg shakers filled with both colored sand and poly pellets:

 Lily thinks that all of the shaker eggs should belong to her, because she loves them so much – and, apparently, every two-year-old needs twenty-three shaker eggs (one egg arrived cracked, sadly).
 Thanks to lots of work on sharing, all three kids have enjoyed playing with the eggs, shaking them to music, and running miniature egg hunts in preparation for Easter.
 It’s probably best that they practice that last skill, since I’ve noticed that – so far, at least – they are much better at hiding than finding!